Investigate the status of each server resource with sysstat

 Compared to the sar and top commands, it displays the CPU processing time for each, such as %irq (hardware interrupt), %soft (CPU for software interrupt), and %guest (CPU running virtual servers)

-How to find the cause of the server load.
+is a way to investigate the cause of server load.

-If you want to know the normal load situation and long-term resource situation, a monitoring tool like Zabbix is suitable.
+For understanding normal load conditions and long-term resource status, monitoring tools like Zabbix are suitable.

-However, this time we introduced sysstat as one of the investigation methods when a failure occurs.
+However, we introduced sysstat here as one of the methods for investigating when a failure occurs.

-Once you install sysstat, you can run the commands introduced here, including the ones mentioned here.
+Installing sysstat will allow you to execute all the commands introduced here, including the ones mentioned.

-Try using it in conjunction with commands that put a load on the server to check the resource status, or
+Try using it in conjunction with commands that put a load on the server to check resource status, and

 Thank you for reading this far.